- Course Number:

 Addendum to Course Description

 Course is designed to allow students to further develop the skills, knowledge, and attitude required to function in a professional manner in the clinical laboratory setting.
-Basic procedures will be reviewed and advanced methodologies will be introduced within each assigned department and affiliate laboratory.
-The laboratory settings for this course are varied, and may include a physician’s office laboratory or specialized laboratory setting.
-Students will have the opportunity to learn new procedures and review procedures learned throughout the year, as well as to see differences in organizational patterns, workflow, and technical procedures of the affiliate laboratory.
-Student Laboratory exercises may be included in this course.
+Includes approximately 320h of clinical practice under a qualified clinical site trainer during 10 consecutive weeks (4 days a week).
+Basic procedures are reviewed, and advanced methodologies are introduced within each assigned department and affiliate laboratory.
+The laboratory settings for this course are varied, and may include a physicians office laboratory or specialized laboratory setting.
+Students have the opportunity to learn new procedures and review procedures learned throughout the year, as well as to see differences in organizational patterns, workflow, and technical procedures of the affiliate laboratory.

 Intended Outcomes for the course

-- Demonstrates communication skills necessary for working in the health care setting.
+- Utilize communication skills necessary for working in the health care setting

-- Emphasizes professionalism, including initiative, positive interpersonal skills, teamwork, respect and caring.
+- Exhibit professionalism, initiative, positive interpersonal skills, teamwork, respect and integrity

 Outcome Assessment Strategies